grahamnscp/dse-flights/README.md

 Materialized view for departures allowing queries on origin airport code:
 ```
-# cqlsh -e "create materialized view airport.departures_mv as select * from airport.flightlog where origin is not null and id is not null primary key (origin, id) ;
+# cqlsh -e "create materialized view airport.departures_mv as select * from airport.flightlog where origin is not null and id is not null primary key (origin, id);"
-"
 # cqlsh -e "describe airport.departures_mv;"

 CREATE MATERIALIZED VIEW airport.departures_mv AS